ETHLend/Documentation/ETHLendWhitePaper.md

 ## <h2>LEND token as a discount ticket on fees on ETHLend</h2>

 <p>LEND token is used to pay deployment and funding fees on ETHLend.
-Even though that the fees can be paid with ETH, would give access to early contributors lower fees on ETHLend.
+Even though that the fees can be paid with ETH, LEND would provide access to early contributors for lower fees on ETHLend.
 Practically LEND can be seen as a discount ticket for the early contributors to pay less fees on ETHLend.</p>

 <p>The amount of fees shall be determined by the market price of LEND and the value difference compared to LEND.
 The aim is to provide 25% discount for the fees for early contributors when using LEND to pay fees on ETHLend instead of ETH.</p>